adeebio/conventions/Naming - Code.md

 | **`AN_EXAMPLE_NAME`** | <ul><li>constants</li><li>definitions</li></ul> |

 [1] - Classes that can be instantiated.
-[2] - Classes that cannot / are not meant to be instantiated.
+[2] - Classes that cannot / must not be instantiated.
 For example, a class consisting solely of static functions.

 ### Groupings